dwalker0044/Aim/README.md

 use nowhere else.

 ## Getting Started
 Aim is a python project.
-It uses [poetry](https://python-poetry.org/) for the project and dependency manager.
+It uses [poetry](https://python-poetry.org/) for the dependency manager.

-Installation must be done using `poetry`.
+Currently there is no installer and so installation must be done using `poetry` (see Installing below).

 ### Prerequisites
 * Python 3.7 or above.